On the Importance of Feature Separability in Predicting Out-Of-Distribution Error: Experiments

-\paragraph{K-means vs.~Pseudo labels.} While our Dispersion score derived from pseudo labels has demonstrated strong promise, a question arises: \emph{can a similar effect be achieved by alternative clustering methods?} In this ablation, we show that labels obtained by K-means \cite{lloyd1982least, macqueen1967classification} does not achieve comparable performance with pseudo labels obtained from the trained classifier.
-In particular, we allocate instances into clusters by using K-means instead of pseudo labels from classifier.
-We provide an analysis of using ground-truth labels in Appendix~\ref{app:pse}.
+While our Dispersion score derived from pseudo labels has demonstrated strong promise, a question arises: \emph{can a similar effect be achieved by alternative clustering methods?} In this ablation, we show that labels obtained by K-means \citep{lloyd1982least, macqueen1967classification} does not achieve comparable performance with pseudo labels obtained from the trained classifier.
+In particular, we allocate instances into clusters by using K-means instead of pseudo labels from the classifier.

 We present the performance comparison of our method and the variant of K-means in Figure \ref{fig:kmeans}.
 The results show that our Dispersion score performs better than the K-means variant and the gap is enlarged with more classes.
 On the other hand, the variant of K-means does not require a classifier, i.e., the linear layer in the trained model, which enables to evaluate the OOD performance of representation learning methods, e.g., self-supervised learning.